adrianramadhan/industrial-wastewater-quality-prediction/README.md

    train_model.py
    ```

-This will generate a trained Random Forest model stored in the models directory.
+This will generate a trained Random Forest model stored in the Data directory.

 ### Running the Application